PointNet#

 • input_file: path to file contain spike-trains for one or mode node

-An increasing number of ECEPhys electrode experimental data is being release to the public in NWB format, such as the Allen Visual Coding - Neuropixels dataset or through DANDI.
+An increasing number of ECEPhys electrode experimental data are available to the public in NWB format, such as the Allen Visual Coding - Neuropixels dataset or the many datasets available on DANDI.
 While it is possible to manually convert this data into SONATA spike-trains to encorpate into your simulations, the ecephys_probe spikes module can do this automatically; fetching spikes from ECEPhys units and converting them to virtual cells for network input into your model.

-For example, using a session NWB downloaded using the AllenSDK, the below example wil randomly l map “LGd” cells from the session onto our “LGN” population, and filter out only spikes that occur between 10.0 and 12.0 seconds
+For example, using a session NWB downloaded using the AllenSDK, the below example wil randomly map “LGd” cells from the session onto our “LGN” population, and filter out only spikes that occur between 10.0 and 12.0 seconds:

 {